Bullet Payments: 3 Common Scenarios

 Towards the end of the loan, you have to start saving cash to make the bullet payment instead of reinvesting this money in growth – the loan has to be paid back at some stage.

-We have seen in the past that a lot of companies are not prepared in time to make a large lump sum payment.
+We have seen in the past that many companies are not prepared in time to make a large lump sum payment.
 If this happens to you, you may find yourself in a tricky spot of not having the cash on hand to make the payment and be forced to seek refinancing.